rossprogram/rossprogram.github.io/students/faq.md

 ### Are laptop computers allowed?
 What about other electronic devices?

 Mathematical ideas presented in the Ross Program are investigated with pencil and paper.
+We ask students to refrain from using their phones.
-Students are **NOT** allowed to bring computers, electronic tablets, TV sets, video game systems, DVD players, etc. We ask students to refrain from using their smart phones, and to avoid borrowing computers for internet searches, surfing websites, checking social media, computing, or playing games.
+Students are **NOT** allowed to bring electronic tablets, TV sets, video game systems, DVD players, etc.

+With the potential for quarantines due to COVID-19, we encourage participants to bring a laptop computer.

 ## Transportation